-Call for Proposals—MIPSA 2014
+Call for Proposals—MIPSA 2015

-Forty-Sixth Annual Meeting
+Forty-Seventh Annual Meeting

-This year;’s conference promises to be very engaging as we are planning on a wide variety of panels and topics, special lectures and panels on the 2014 election cycle, and many other opportunities.
+The Executive Board of the Michigan Political Science Association is pleased to announce that the organization's 2015 annual meeting will take place October 29-30 at Aquinas College.
+This year’s conference promises to be very engaging as we are planning on a wide variety of panels and topics, special lectures, panels, and many other opportunities.

 The address will be following a reception and dinner at historic

 Luncheon Keynote AddressSara Smolenski, Chief Judge, Michigan 63rd District Court